orbitalfoundation/orbital-sys/readme.md

 	sys.resolve({resolve})
 ```

+## Event Sourced State

+The pub/sub architecture lends itself to an idea of 'data driven' applications or 'event sourced' state - where you can replay the same sequence of packets to re-create the same behavior of the system.

-# Notes, Limitations and issues
+# Features, Limitations and issues

 ## Simple